$F$-purity and the $F$-pure threshold as invariants of linkage: Consequences of the Property

 \begin{prop} The pair $(K[X]), I_m(X))$ has $\mathbf{P}$. \end{prop}

 \begin{proof} Let denote the size $m$ minors of $X$ with the given adjacent columns and fix the lexicographical order in $K[X]$ induced by the variable order

 For $1 \leq i \leq n-m+1$, by determinant expansion along the first row of $X$, we get which is the product of the variables in the main diagonal of the minor $[i,m+i-1]$.
-Since the determinantal ideal $I_m(X)$ has height $n-m+1$, we are done. \end{proof} \begin{rmk} In view of Theorem \ref{theorem:main}, Proposition \ref{prop:maximal minors} recovers the $F$-pure threshold (respectively log canonical threshold) of determinantal rings of maximal minors calculated in \cite[Theorem 1.2]{Miller-Singh-Varbaro} (respectively \cite[Theorem 5.6]{Docampo}, \cite{Johnson}) as well as the log canonical threshold of the generic links of maximal minors calculated in \cite[Theorem 1]{Kim-Miller-Niu} by a simpler method and also extends these calculations to the $n$-th generic link for each $n>0$. \end{rmk}
+Since the determinantal ideal $I_m(X)$ has height $n-m+1$, we are done. \end{proof} \begin{rmk} In view of Corollary \ref{cor:Main}, Proposition \ref{prop:maximal minors} simultaneously recovers the $F$-pure threshold (respectively log canonical threshold) of the ideal of maximal minors calculated in \cite[Theorem 1.2]{Miller-Singh-Varbaro} (respectively \cite[Theorem 5.6]{Docampo}, \cite{Johnson}) and the log canonical threshold of the generic links of maximal minors calculated in \cite[Theorem 1]{Kim-Miller-Niu} by a simpler method and extends these calculations to the $n$-th generic link for each $n>0$. \end{rmk}

-We now illustrate that each of the conclusions of Theorem \ref{theorem:main} typically fails for the generic links of the non-maximal minors of a generic matrix as well as that of the (maximal) minors of a Hankel matrix.
-The following lemma will be useful to this end:

-\begin{lem} Let $R = K[x_1,\ldots, x_n]$ and $I$ be a homogeneous $R$-ideal of height $g$ for which each generator has degree $d$.
+\begin{lem} Let $R = K[x_1,\ldots, x_n]$ and $I$ be an unmixed homogeneous $R$-ideal of height $g$ for which each generator has degree $d$.
 Then the (top) $a$-invariant of the first universal link of $I$ is $d(g-1)-n$. \end{lem}

-\begin{proof} Let $Y:=(Y_{i,j})$ be a $g\times n$ matrix and $S:=R_{(x_1,\ldots,x_n)}(Y_{i,j})$.
+\begin{proof} Let $I=(f_1,\ldots,f_k)\subset R$, $Y:=(Y_{i,j})$ be a $g\times k$ matrix, and $S:=R_{(x_1,\ldots,x_n)}(Y_{i,j})$.
 Let

 denote the (first) universal link of $I$.
-Note that, since the ideal $I$ is generated in the same degree, the factor ring $S/L^1(I)$ is the localization of a graded ring at its homogeneous maximal ideal.
+Note that, since the ideal $I$ is generated in a single degree, the factor ring $S/L^1(I)$ is the localization of a graded ring at its homogeneous maximal ideal.
 Hence its top local cohomology module

 is a $\mathbb{Z}$-graded $S/L^1(I)$-module in a natural manner.
 By \cite[Lemma 2.3]{Kustin-Ulrich}, the graded canonical module of the universal link is

 Since the indeterminates $Y_{ij}$ are units in $S$ and so have degree zero, it follows that the graded canonical module $\omega_{S/L^1(I)}$ is generated in degree